Parking, Mobility, and Transportation in the Post-Pandemic World; a White Paper by Frogparking

 Even with public transit use at normal California levels pre-pandemic,

-Los Angeles-Long Beach-Anaheim drivers spent 119 hours, or nearly 5 total days, delayed in congestion
+Los Angeles-Long Beach-Anaheim drivers spent 119 hours, nearly 5 days in congestion

 While those in San Francisco-Oakland spent 103 hours, or over 4 days, in congestion.